 From the very beginning, a committee of volunteers has performed editorial duties.
 These volunteers come from various areas of the arts in Northeast Tennessee and Southwest Virginia.
 They generally do not represent particular institutions or organizations.
 Instead, they approach the task of producing the magazine in a manner intended to benefit the entire community, rather than serving themselves or their particular organizations.
 The editorial committee plans and edits the content of the magazine.
-The members generate story ideas, communicate with the writer (Angela Wampler), edit her copy, choose photos, advise on cover design, proofread the copy, and collaborate with the layout artist.
+The members generate story ideas, communicate with the writer (Leslie Grace), edit copy, advise on cover design and proofread copy.
 The committee usually has 16 or more members, who form teams of three or four persons to produce each monthly issue.
 A list of current committee members may be found on page 2 of each issue of A!
 Magazine.

 In March 2003, A!
 Magazine for the Arts received the Tennessee Governor's Award for Arts Leadership.
 This award was presented by Governor Bredesen to Ann Holler, then chairperson of the Editorial Committee.

 In the fall of 2003, management of the Bristol Herald Courier indicated that they wished to change the relationship of the newspaper and A!
 Magazine.
 The newspaper was willing to donate printing and distribution, if A!
 Magazine could be published by a non-profit organization.
 On October 15, 2003, Jim Hyatt, Regional Publisher for Media General, made this announcement to a group of arts representatives.